coltoncs/react-gatsby-bulma-netlify/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 ![it me!](/img/dsc_1570.jpg "Definitely not my LinkedIn profile picture")

-Hello there, thank you for visiting my website!
-I'm excited for the progress that will be made here as I further my knowledge of web development as a whole.
-For those of you who don't know who I am, my name is Colton Sweeney and I'm a student and intern working in Raleigh, NC.
+Hi, thank you for visiting my website!
+Content is still being developed here, so stick with me while I keep updating it all.

-## What the Hell Do I Do?
+## What Do I Do?

 I'm currently enrolled at the local Wake Technical Community College studying for an Associates in Web Development.
 I also work part-time at Progress Software where I work on the Core A Product Marketing Team.
 In fact, [here's a few](https://youtu.be/iKdiLrqNMTM?t=52) of my awesome co-workers and I from a few years ago!
 Core A consists of products such as Sitefinity (an enterprise .NET CMS) and Digital Experience Cloud, a cloud-serviced user experience management software for driving dynamic UX's.
 With the PMK team, I really don't have strictly documented responsibilities.
 Whenever someone needs help with something technical, I'm usually the one to help.
 Below are a few things I've done in my 3 years with Progress.